Ny1xo/OpenGL_C_Starter/README.md

 If you're reading this, you either got this "package" from Adam in class, AND/ OR required a simple start to an OpenGL project in c using GLFW and GLEW on Linux(debian).

+This package was created because the libraries required for projects like this require linking, and are not well documented on the subject.
+So, do NOT waste your time reading the GLFW docs on how to use the library, and use this starter pack instead.

 First, OpenGL is an open source graphical language, hence the name.
 It is extremely low-level, and is vector-based.
 So, it's important to have some handle on mathematics.
 Anyway, OpenGL is specifically designed to utilize the GPU.
 It is cross-language, so you can implement it using many other programming languages, but